ldraney/monday-as-code/README.md

 - Production environment configured and ready
 - Development workflow established

-**🚀 Best next step:** Add GitHub Actions for automated CI/CD pipeline, completing the vision of fully automated Monday.com Infrastructure as Code with enterprise-grade deployment safety.
+**🚀 Next milestone:** Connected board ecosystems and multi-board deployments, completing the vision of full workspace automation through Infrastructure as Code.

 ---

-*Monday as Code - Making Monday.com management as easy as `git commit`* 🚀
+*Monday as Code - Making Monday.com workspace management as powerful as `terraform apply`* 🚀